ejmastnak/ejmastnak.com/content/tutorials/vim-latex/prerequisites.md

 *If you're only interested in the snippet and VimTeX articles you can ignore this prerequisite; it applies mainly to PDF reader integration.*

-**Prerequisite:** you are working on Linux, macOS, or some other Unix variant.
+**Prerequisite:** To follow this series's guides on PDF reader integration, you should be using Linux, macOS, or some other Unix variant.

 {{< details summary="**Suggestion** (click arrow to expand)" >}}
-If you use Windows, I suggest you follow along with the series as is; you will still find plenty of helpful techniques and ideas, and if XYZ doesn't work as expected, search the Internet for “how to use XYZ Vim/LaTeX/shell feature on Windows”.
-I do not have formal experience with Windows and cannot offer advice at the level of detail required for this series, but there should be plenty of Windows users on the Internet more knowledgeable than I am who have figured out a solution or workaround.
+If you use Windows, I suggest you follow along with the series as is---aside from the PDF reader article, most of the series will be directly applicable and you should still find plenty of helpful techniques and ideas.
+But you will need to find another resource for PDF reader integration on Windows---I suggest the VimTeX documentation.

 If you use some exotic flavor of Unix, I assume you know enough of what you are doing to adapt this series’s Linux-based suggestions to your platform.
 {{< /details >}}